Jeznar/GitRepo/jez-lib/readme.md

 * Stat: A string from: "str", "dex", "con", "int", "wis", "chr"
 * ClassName: A string naming a character class, e.g. "Druid", "wizard", "FIGHTER"
 * SubjectId: 16 character identifier for a token in the current scene
+* options: object that can define traceLvl as a small integer to trigger logging statements

 #### And Two more
 Two additional get functions intended to make handling the overloaded inputs a bit easier to code: